 - View a received secure message

 - Reply to a received secure message

 - Forward a received secure message

 - Compose a new secure message

 - Include an attachment in a composed secure message

 - View secure messages that have been sent

 - Send a secure message to Trash

 - Perform a keyword search of secure messages

-See the topic titled Handling encrypted messages in the Administrator Help for TRITON AP-EMAIL for portal and notification message configuration details.
+See the topic titled Handling encrypted messages in the Forcepoint Email Security Administrator Help for portal and notification message configuration details.
 See the Forcepoint Secure Messaging User Help for end-user portal information.